dsofts-it/Dsofts/DEPLOY_RENDER.md

 2) Deploy using Blueprint (render.yaml)

 - In Render: New > Blueprint > Select your repo.
-- Confirm services from render.yaml:
+- Confirm services from render.yaml (or create manually):
   - dsofts-server (type: web, Node)
   - dsofts-client (type: static_site)
+  - dsofts-admin (type: static_site)
 - Click Apply.
 Render will create both services but they will fail until you set env vars.

 3) Configure backend environment (dsofts-server)